IntuitDeveloper/OAuth2.0-demo-nodejs/README.md

 ## Difference between OAuth2.0 and OpenID Connect

-Lets take a look at the key differences between OAuth2.0 and OpenID connect as per the authorization flow is considered :
+Lets take a look at the key differences between OAuth2.0 and OpenID connect as per the authorization flow is :
 ![Auth Flow](views/oauth2flow.png)